World leaders seek action to counter nuclear terrorism risk-draft

 A senior U.S. administration official said the number of countries possessing HEU and plutonium - which she called “the world’s most dangerous materials” - had significantly declined.

-“Twelve countries are now HEU-free, and a significant number of former nuclear facilities no longer possess HEU or plutonium,” said Elizabeth Sherwood-Randall, coordinator on defense policy, weapons of mass destruction and arms control.
+“Twelve countries are now HEU-free, and a significant number of former nuclear facilities no longer possess HEU or plutonium,” said Elizabeth Sherwood-Randall, coordinator on defence policy, weapons of mass destruction and arms control.

 But much remains to be done: As of late last year, 30 countries had at least 1 kg of HEU in their civilian stocks, including several Western states and others such as Pakistan, Uzbekistan, Kazakhstan and Belarus, the International Panel on Fissile Materials says on its website.
 Twenty-seven nations still had different types of research and other reactors using HEU, with Russia having the most, the data showed.